 WCID 19.
 See "PARTICIPANTS IN CURRENT SERVICE AREA - Service Area."
 Rates charged by the Master District to WCID 19 include only costs for operation and maintenance and necessary replacement of original facilities directly serving WCID 19.
 WCID 19's share of the costs for the Master District Facilities for water was paid by a lump sum payment to Stratus Properties on June 30, 1997, which financed such facilities.
 WCID 19's share of the Master District Facilities for wastewater is being paid through a special \$17.50 per month per connection surcharge to be paid to the Master District for thirty (30) years which in turn is paid to Stratus Properties monthly.
 The Master District has agreed to provide adequate water supply for 227 LUEs plus any expansion to St. Michael's Academy, a private secondary school located within WCID 19's boundaries.
 Under an amendment to the agreement, WCID 19 pays monthly charges calculated annually to cover its share of such costs.
-For 2013-2014, WCID 19 pays \$3,781 per month plus \$1.71 per 1,000 gallons of water for the first 165,000,000 gallons of water, including water loss, for each calendar year and \$2.77 per 1,000 gallons of water over and above 165,000,000 gallons of water per calendar year.
+Effective April 5, 2016, WCID 19 pays \$4,142 per month plus \$1.90 per 1,000 gallons of water for the first 165,000,000 gallons of water, including water loss, for each calendar year and \$2.96 per 1,000 gallons of water over and above 165,000,000 gallons of water per calendar year.
 The Master District has agreed to provide centralized wastewater service to those subdivisions within WCID 19 that have centralized sanitary sewer facilities, which currently represent 172 LUEs.

 BCWSC - The Master District provides wholesale water service to BCWSC pursuant to that certain Agreement for Deannexation, Provision of Water Service and Construction of Water Facilities.
 See "PARTICIPANTS IN CURRENT SERVICE AREA - Service Area."
 BCWSC provides retail service to approximately 212 single-family homes.
 The Master District is obligated to provide up to 100,000,000 gallons of potable water per year.
 The parties have further agreed that BCWSC's share of the capital costs is limited to the sum of \$600,000 which shall be amortized over 30 years, without interest, and shall be included in the rates paid by BCWSC to the Master District.
 Under an amendment to the agreement, BCWSC pays the Master District the wholesale water rate calculated annually to cover its share of such costs.
-For 2014-2015 BCWSC will receive a credit of \$1,435 per month for overpayments from the prior year and will pay \$1.68 per 1,000 gallons of water for the first 100,000,000 gallons of water per year and \$2.74 per 1,000 gallons over and above 100,000,000.
+Effective April 5, 2016, BCWSC pays \$7,543 per month plus \$1.83 per 1,000 gallons of water for the first 100,000,000 gallons of water per year and \$2.89 per 1,000 gallons over and above 100,000,000.